matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 ### Swaps in zkSync

 Performs an atomic swap between 2 existing accounts in the zkSync network.
-For information about swaps, see the []().
+For information about swaps, see the [Swaps tutorial](../../../dev/swaps.md).

 #### Signing orders